jkmathilda/computer_vision/README.md

 ## Projects

-The code for the 2 projects we cover in this course is in a different repository.
+The code for the 2 projects we cover in this projec is in a different repository.

 Repositories: